MFGAVIN/OBS-Alternative-to-Shadowplay/README.md

 You can leave all of this as is, but with **Filename Formatting** if you click on it and hover over the text you can see all the possible settings you can set that to.
 Lastly, **leave all the other stuff unchecked and blank**

-## Scene Creation and Automatic Scene Switcher <a name="scass"><a/>
-This portion is one of the vital parts of this guide.

-### Scene Creation <a name="sc"><a/>
-You must follow this as it's important with OBSPlay because of how the prefixes will work with files and folders.

-1. Make One Scene Called "Desktop" and add a Display Capture source
-2. Add the games you play using Game Captures as it's better for performance

-For LoL:
-	If you're trying to add **League of Legends** and it's not working is because of your overlays as it's really stingy so make sure you check it out, for me it didn't work because of **RTSS Overlay**.
-Anything else and explore reasons why on your own.

-### Automatic Scene Switcher <a name="ass"><a/>
-This part's important as it'll optimize the resources when switching to the appropriate from desktop capture and game capture.

-Before I go into more detail, something to note here with this, the replay buffer, and OBSPlay is that whenever you clip something whatever the most recent scene was switched to will result in the file be prefixed to that scene so just remember that when searching for it as it may sometimes be placed somewhere you don't want.

-**Go to Tools>Automatic Scene Switcher**
-[Image Needed of Automatic Scene Switcher with boxes highlighted]

-So looking at the Long Box this is where you need to load up the game and select it then the Short Box needs to be the Scene Name,

-Then look at the **"When no window matches:"** and **select "Switch to:"** and lastly **select "Desktop"**

-Leave everything else else as is.
-And all that's left is to do that for all the other games you play.

 ## Debugging <a name="debugging"><a/>